teambit/docs/docs/docs/mdx.md

 import { staticCodeblockImg} from './static_codeblock.png';
 import { livePlaygroundImg } from './live_playground.png';

-The [MDX format](https://mdxjs.com/) is perfect for writing documentation for components as it joins together the ease-of-use and readability of the Markdown syntax with the great flexibility that's enabled by JSX.
+The [MDX format](https://mdxjs.com/) is perfect for writing documentation for components, as it joins together the ease-of-use and readability of the Markdown syntax with the great flexibility that's enabled by JSX.

 MDX docs use a Bit-specific flavor of MDX that [extends the docs front matter](https://bit.dev/teambit/mdx/modules/mdx-compiler) and renders them using [Bit's MDX layout](https://bit.dev/teambit/mdx/ui/mdx-layout).

 ## Using MDX for component docs

-MDX is supported by Envs using [Bit's MDX Webpack loader](https://bit.dev/teambit/mdx/modules/mdx-loader) for component previews.
+MDX is supported by Envs that use [Bit's MDX Webpack loader](https://bit.dev/teambit/mdx/modules/mdx-loader) for their component previews.
 These include the React Env, Node Env, and many others.

 To use MDX for component documentation, create a docs file with the `mdx` or `md` extensions.